fabiomb/Comfy-Workflow-sdxl/README.md

 ## Versions

-- 1.1 Workflow for Base+Refiner and Upscaling
+- 1.1 Workflow - Complejo - for Base+Refiner and Upscaling
-- 1.2 Workflow for Base+Refiner+VAE, FaceFix and Upscaling 4K
+- 1.2 Workflow - Face -  for Base+Refiner+VAE, FaceFix and Upscaling 4K
+- 1.2 Workflow - Simple - Easy to use and simple with Upscaling 4K, just Base+VAE

 ## Installation